-Availability and Information

-Required information:

-- Requestor's Name - Requestor's Direct Telephone Number or Supervisor's Direct Phone - Requestor's E-mail Address or Supervisor's E-mail Address - Requested Language - Place of appointment and any special check-in instructions (THIS MUST BE VERY SPECIFIC i.e. address where the interpreter is needed, name on the building, floor, where to check in, suite# department, etc.) - Phone Number to Clinic or Place of the Appt. - Name(s) of the Client - Doctor's or Provider's Name: - Nature of the Request (i.e., new patient, interview, sick visit, follow up, etc.) - Appointment details

-When possible, schedule onsite interpreters for assignments to take place Monday through Friday between the hours of 8am and 5 pm.

-Video remote (also referred as telehealth interpreting)
+Services Availability and Information This Service Is Available Required information: • Requestor's Name Face-to-face (also referred as on-site, • Requestor's Direct Telephone Number or or in-person interpreting Supervisor's Direct Phone • Requestor's E-mail Address or Supervisor's E-mail Address • Requested Language • Place of appointment and any special check-in instructions (THIS MUST BE VERY SPECIFIC i.e. address where the interpreter is needed, name on the building, floor, where to check in, suite# department, etc.) • Phone Number to Clinic or Place of the Appt. • Name(s) of the Client • Doctor's or Provider's Name: • Nature of the Request (i.e., new patient, interview, sick visit, follow up, etc.) Appointment details When possible, schedule onsite interpreters for assignments to take place Monday through Friday between the hours of 8am and 5 pm.
+This Service Is Available Required information: Requestor's Name Video remote (also referred as • Requestor's Telephone Number (and cell phone telehealth interpreting) number or alternative number to put on file if applicable) Requestor's E-mail Address • Requested Language • Represented facility address (to ensure this is applied to the correct account) • Which virtual meeting platform you will use?
+REQUIRED (Zoom GoTo Meeting, Google Hangouts, etc).
+Hyperlink to video bridge (Zoom, etc.) • Nature of the request (i.e., new patient, interview, sick visit, follow up, etc.)